 - Clear your mind through meditation;

-- Realign your body with yoga;
+- Realign your body with stretching and exercise;

 - Enjoy quiet, electronic/digital-free time with some leisurely reading;

-- Relax and unwind to soothing music, or
+- Relax and unwind to soothing music;

 The Process of Life blog posts are inspired lessons, learnings, reflections and meditations acquired for myself and my fellow growth journeyers- Coach Melanie